 Passive acoustic measurements of wind velocity and sound speed in air which just seems like something worth investigating with Arduino-level tech…

 Those drip rain gauges have been running alongside tipping bucket models for a few years now, and the results are quite comparable.
 However there has been one problem that has plagued all of our weather stations: Bird poop clogging up the funnels.
-No matter which type of gauge you decide to deploy, add debris snorkels and bird spikes to the design if you cant get to the deployment site every four months to clear the main screens.
+No matter which type of gauge you decide to deploy, add debris screens & snorkels and bird spikes to the design if you can’t get to the deployment site every four months to clear the wider main screens.
+A cheap DIY snorkel can be made with plumbers putty and shower drain hair catchers or aquarium pump shrimp-filter screens.
+It’s also reasonably easy to trim gutter filter foam into a working debris screen.